skilld-labs/trino-odbc/docs/markdown/setup/macOS-dsn-configuration.md

 # MacOS - Configuring a DSN

 ## Prerequisites
-In order to use the Timestream ODBC Driver, [ODBC Manager](http://www.odbcmanager.net/) or [iODBC Driver Manager](http://www.iodbc.org/dataspace/doc/iodbc/wiki/iodbcWiki/Downloads) must be installed.
+In order to use the Trino ODBC Driver, [ODBC Manager](http://www.odbcmanager.net/) or [iODBC Driver Manager](http://www.iodbc.org/dataspace/doc/iodbc/wiki/iodbcWiki/Downloads) must be installed.

 ### Using ODBC Manager ###
-If ODBC Manager does not have an Amazon Timestream ODBC Driver entry, you can add it following the steps below.
+If ODBC Manager does not have an Amazon Trino ODBC Driver entry, you can add it following the steps below.

 1. Open ODBC Manager.
 2. Go to the **Drivers** tab.
 3. Click **Add...**.
-    * **Driver Name**: The driver name used for ODBC connections (ex. `Amazon Timestream ODBC Driver`)
+    * **Driver Name**: The driver name used for ODBC connections (ex. `Amazon Trino ODBC Driver`)
-    * **Driver File**: The path to the driver file (default installed path: `/Library/ODBC/timestream-odbc/lib/libtimestream-odbc.dylib`)
+    * **Driver File**: The path to the driver file (default installed path: `/Library/ODBC/trino-odbc/lib/libtrino-odbc.dylib`)
-    * **Setup File**: The path to the driver file (default installed path: `/Library/ODBC/timestream-odbc/lib/libtimestream-odbc.dylib`)
+    * **Setup File**: The path to the driver file (default installed path: `/Library/ODBC/trino-odbc/lib/libtrino-odbc.dylib`)
     * Set as a **User** or **System** driver
 4. Click **OK** to save the options.

 ### Using iODBC Administrator ###
-If iODBC Administrator does not have an Amazon Timestream ODBC Driver entry, you can add it following the steps below.
+If iODBC Administrator does not have an Amazon Trino ODBC Driver entry, you can add it following the steps below.

 To give the application permission to save the Driver & DSN configurations, run the following from Terminal.